RegioneER/rer.customersatisfaction/README.rst

 ============================

-Users with *zope2.ViewManagementScreens* can call **@@customer-satisfaction-global** view on a application root(`/`) to see customer satisfaction report for all the sites
+Users with *zope2.ViewManagementScreens* can call **@@customer-satisfaction-global** view on the application root(`/`) to see customer satisfaction report for all the sites

 .. image:: docs/customer-satisfaction-global.png
    :alt: All sites summary comments listing